 What are the top ranked public elementary schools in Doylestown, PA?

-The top ranked public elementary schools in Doylestown, PA include Kutz Elementary School, Doyle Elementary School and Gayman Elementary School.
+The top ranked public elementary schools in Doylestown, PA include Gayman Elementary School, Kutz Elementary School and Doyle Elementary School.
+Doylestown has one of the highest concentrations of top ranked public schools in Pennsylvania.

 How many public elementary schools are located in Doylestown?